SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

    ![Troubleshooting](./images/toubleshooting2.png)

-4. In SAP S/4HANA syste call SAP Transaction Codes: “SMICM” or “SM50” - go to View Log - set Trace Level to : 2
+4. In SAP S/4HANA system call SAP Transaction Codes: “SMICM” or “SM50” - go to View Log - set Trace Level to : 2

    **Hint:** Reset the log level back to the default values when done